prime31/StateKit/README.md

 StateKit now has big brother: SKMecanimStateKit.
 This is a StateKit state machine that is tailored to work with Mecanim.
 See the demo scene and comments for more info.

+StateKitLite
+====

+StateKitLite is an even simpler, single class FSM.
+To use StateKitLite, you just subclass the StateKitLite class and provide an enum to satifsy the generic constraint (for example `class YourClass : StateKitLite<SomeEnum>`).
+The enum is then used to control the state machine.
+The naming conventions for the methods are best shown with an example.
+See below:

+    enum SomeEnum
+    {
+    	Walking,
+    	Idle
+    }

+    public class YourClass : StateKitLite<SomeEnum>()
+    {
+    	void Start()
+    	{
+    		initialState = SomeEnum.Idle;
+    	}

+    	void Walking_Enter() {}
+    	void Walking_Tick() {}
+    	void Walking_Exit() {}

+    	void Idle_Enter() {}
+    	void Idle_Tick() {}
+    	void Walking_Exit() {}
+    }

+All state methods are optional.
+StateKitLite will cache the methods that you implemented at startup.
+You can change states at any time by setting the currentState property (for example `currentState = SomeEnum.Walking`).
+There are a few simple rules that you must follow in your subclass to make sure StateKitLite can function:

+- if you implement Awake in your subclass you must call base.Awake()
+- in either Awake or Start the initialState must be set
+- if you implement Update in your subclass you must call base.Update()

 License
 -----